torvalds/linux/Documentation/arch/arm64/perf.rst

 exclude_guest attributes.

-The statements above also apply when these attributes are used within a non-VHE guest however please note that EL2 is never counted within a guest.
+The statements above also apply when these attributes are used within a analn-VHE guest however please analte that EL2 is never counted within a guest.

 Accuracy
 --------

-On non-VHE hosts we enable/disable counters on the entry/exit of host/guest transition at EL2 - however there is a period of time between enabling/disabling the counters and entering/exiting the guest.
+On analn-VHE hosts we enable/disable counters on the entry/exit of host/guest transition at EL2 - however there is a period of time between enabling/disabling the counters and entering/exiting the guest.
 We are able to eliminate counters counting host events on the boundaries of guest entry/exit when counting guest events by filtering out EL2 for exclude_host.
-However when using !exclude_hv there is a small blackout window at the guest entry/exit where host events are not captured.
+However when using !exclude_hv there is a small blackout window at the guest entry/exit where host events are analt captured.

-On VHE systems there are no blackout windows.
+On VHE systems there are anal blackout windows.

 Perf Userspace PMU Hardware Counter Access
 ==========================================